“You are going for a month? That’s long enough!”

 #3 Beyond Maasai Mara, there are several other National Parks and Game Reserves!

 We were surprised when we got to know that there are about 54 National Parks and Reserves in Kenya!
 It’s mostly Maasai Mara that people tend to visit, and you’ll find all popular Tour Operators selling packages surrounding that.
-But we’ll tell you the fact – Maasai Mara, undoubtedly, is gorgeous and worth getting the tag of ‘Safari Mecca of the World’ – but one must also explore Amboseli National Park, just for the breathtaking views of Mt.
+But we’ll tell you the fact – Maasai Mara, undoubtedly, is gorgeous and worth getting the tag of being the ‘Safari Mecca of the World’ – but one must also explore Amboseli National Park, just for the breathtaking views of Mt.
 Kilimanjaro, if nothing else!

 Nairobi National Park was the first of the lot, and we had an amazing experience there!
 In just about 3 hours, we spotted a pack of lions, black & white rhinos, hundreds of zebras, and some incredible bird species.
 We couldn’t have asked for more!